 An interesting and added bonus: the researchers found eating this way was more affordable than they anticipated, averaging at $112 AUD per person per week.

 The important takeaway – in order to support health, the majority of the food we eat should be of high quality.
-This means nutrient-dense, minimally processed food.
+This means nutrient-dense, whole and minimally processed food.

 Why food and mood?